ICTU/quality-time/docs/src/software.md

 ## Shared code

 The [shared code component](https://github.com/ICTU/quality-time/tree/master/components/shared_code) contains code and resources shared between the servers and the collector and notifier components.
-This includes the [example reports](#example-reports), and code to initialize the servers, access the database, and provide endpoints.
+This includes the [example reports](#example-reports), the [data model](#data-model), code to initialize the server and code to access the database.

 ### Example reports

 The [`example-reports`](https://github.com/ICTU/quality-time/tree/master/components/shared_code/src/shared/example-reports) are imported when a server is started and the database doesn't contain any sample reports yet.
 Turn off the loading of example report by setting `LOAD_EXAMPLE_REPORTS` to `False`.
 See the sections on configuration of the servers below.

-## Shared data model

-The [shared data model component](https://github.com/ICTU/quality-time/tree/master/components/shared_data_model) contains the data model that is shared between all Python components.

 ### Data model